kearnz/markov-yelp-reviews/README.md

 1. Download the yelp dataset and store it locally
 2. Build the yelp class as a convenience to extract relavent info from yelp dataset
-3. Develop markov model that's
+3. Make markov class independent of the yelp class, allowing any string input
+4. Develop second, more advanced setence model so more dynamic than one method

 ## To Do

 This project barely scratches the surface of what can be done with n-grams and Markov chains.
 Some directions I'm considering, in addition to other miscellaneous improvements necessary to make the package more useable, are:

+<div><em><b>Yelp</em></b></div>
+1. Remove hard-coded dependencies in the yelp class
+2. Support SQL files as well for yelp data

+<div><em><b>Markov</em></b></div>
 1. ~~Make markov class independent of the yelp class, allowing any string input~~
 2. ~~Develop second, more advanced setence model so more dynamic than one method~~
 3. Use nltk to take care of simple things like creating ngrams
-4. Remove hard-coded dependencies in the yelp class
-5. Support SQL files as well for yelp data
+4. Better handling of punctuation and parts-of-speech
+5. Weighting words based on metadata and not solely frequency in transition matrix